 It’s fine to include work in progress, as well as any work you do outside of school or college.
 Maybe you photograph a friend’s band, or have an interest that you express using photography… This work is often as interesting as the more formal portfolio materials.

 Where possible, bring a workbook or journal that shows your ideas as they have developed and any supporting research that has influenced your decisions and directions.

-The interview is an ‘informal conversation that is designed to offer you the opportunity to discuss your work and your ideas and how one of our courses could help achieve these ambitions’, says Geraint Cunnick.
+The interview is an informal conversation that is designed to offer you the opportunity to discuss your work, your ideas and your ambitions.

 We’re always pleased when students have researched a little into our courses – finding out a little about our history, the tutors who teach onto them and our alumni.

 In the same way, we like students who bring something extra to interview.

 Don’t rely on one image per idea or topic – try and express your ideas through a series of Photographs.